 SEO – search engine optimisation – is hard for small businesses.
 That’s for a number of reasons.
 Such as, the goal posts seem to be moved every 5 minutes.
-The big boys – corporates and
+The big boys – corporates and well known brands – dominate searches.
+But crucially small businesses often don’t have the resources to succeed in the SEO game.

 That includes in-house expertise (to keep up to date with SEO changes), time, and most importantly money.
 Competing for popular search terms organically requires serious investment, and that means that SEO is far from a level playing field.